Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: Slow download speed?
-❖ Well, YouTube slows down the download speed.
+- Well, YouTube slows down the download speed.
 Let's hope MiRO92 could do something about it.
+- From my experience, uYouLocal has a better download speed!?

 ***
 ### Q: uYou download is not working!
 (Error 200: Unable to move a file from…)